Combinatorial and Gaussian Foundations of Rational Nth Root Approximations: Theorems and Conjectures: Conjectures and Theorems

 Consider the following structure with an arbitrary basin $[5, 2, 7, 1, 8]$ and linear function $f(a, b, c)=1a+4b+3c$:

 Alternating the values from the highlighted row as coefficients for a square biroot, we get

 We find that $f$ has a convergence error below 0.001 in the interval $[0.25, 4.5]$.

 The heatmaps in \cref{fig:DAG_heatmaps_c_1} demonstrate these convergence properties for the above DAG using the error function $E=|\beta^n_m(x, c) - \sqrt[n]{x}|$.
 The DAG's level $m$ varies over $[0, 70]$ while $x$ spans $[0, 10^4]$ ($[0, 2000]$ for error tolerance $10^{-5}$).
 The fact that we arbitrarily chose the basin, linear function, and node arity is strong evidence that this pattern generalizes.
-Nevertheless, to quantify performance over extended configurations, ~\cref{tab:mean_dag_cube_convergence_error,tab:mean_dag_fourth_convergence_error} present statistical analysis for the cube and fourth roots over the interval $x \in [0, 10^4]$.
-With DAG's level $m=40$, we generate random basin, node arity, and linear function configurations.
+Nevertheless, to quantify performance over extended configurations, ~\cref{tab:mean_dag_cube_convergence_error} presents statistical analysis for the cube over the interval $x \in [0, 10^4]$.
+With a DAG's level $m=40$, we generate random basin, node arity, and linear function configurations.
 For each configuration, we sampled $10^4$ uniformly distributed points and computed the mean absolute error $\mu$ and standard deviation $\sigma$.
+Here we, perhaps unsurprisingly, see decent evidence of convergence.
+Hence, we establish the DAG-based Biroot formula: